melaniedavila/cellranger-aws-pipeline/README.md

 terraform; see [the infrastructure README](./infrastructure/README.md) for details.

+You can use the development pipeline by specifying the `CELLRANGER_PIPELINE_ENV` environment variable in your submit invocation, e.g. `CELLRANGER_PIPELINE_ENV=dev ./scripts/submit ./configs/some-config.yaml`

 All remote development should be done against the dev pipeline; once the changes are known to be good, the changes should be merged into master and then applied to the prod pipeline.